kexinhuang12345/DeepPurpose/README.md

 |Transformer| Transformer Encoder on ESPF|

 ## Data
-DeePurpose supports the following dataset loaders for now and more will be added:
+DeepPurpose supports the following dataset loaders for now and more will be added:

 *Public Drug-Target Binding Benchmark Dataset*
 | Data  | Function |